beyond-all-reason/teiserver/documents/guides/local_setup.md

 Will generate a large amount of fake data and setup a root account for you.
 The account will have full access to everything and the database will be populated with false data as if generated over a period of time to make development and testing easier.

+### Working on Discord bot
+If you want to develop the Discord bridge bot follow [this setup guide](https://github.com/beyond-all-reason/teiserver/blob/master/documents/guides/discord_bot.md).

 ### Working on tachyon